 The replacement bulbs used here are the H-11 light bulbs.

 The first thing you do is remove the weather guard that protects it from no moisture or anything getting in there.

 Then you’re going to stick your hand in and your going to feel the light bulb.
 All you’re going to do is rotate it and it should come out.

 The little prongs at the end are what connect when they lock back into place.

 When you put the new light bulb in be sure the connectors go into place.
 There’s nothing as far as wires that you have to remove or reconnect.

 The weather guard cover needs to be put back into place to protect the bulbs.

-After you complete the process it time to test them.
-In my opinion it’s a little bit harder on the passenger side because of the coolant reservoir that’s in the way, but it doesn’t take too long to change it.
+After you complete the process, it is time to test them.
+In my opinion, it’s a little bit harder on the passenger side because of the coolant reservoir that’s in the way, but it doesn’t take too long to change it.

-One you are done inserting the new Bulbs turn the light on to test them and they should work.
+Once you are done inserting the new bulbs, turn the light on to test them, and they should work.